lajlev/some-comments/README.md

    - Insert it into the comment field
    - Show a green success notification
 5. Review the comment and press Enter to post (or edit as needed)

+### Butler Mode
+1. Click the extension icon to open the popup.
+2. Expand the "Butler Mode" section.
+3. Check the "Enable Butler Mode" box.
+4. The extension will now automatically scroll, like, follow, and comment on posts.
+5. To disable, uncheck the "Enable Butler Mode" box.

 ## Customization